akatter/Mapping_Earthquakes/README.md

-# Mapping_Earthquakes - Module 13 Challenge - GeoJSON and Leflet
+# Mapping_Earthquakes - Module 13 Challenge - GeoJSON and Leaflet

 ## Overview of the Analysis